GongZheng-Justin/Channel3d/README.md

 * [Prof. Zhao](http://www.hy.tsinghua.edu.cn/info/1154/1829.htm) from Tsinghua university, on the one-way CFD-Particle coupling benchmark.
 * ......

-&emsp;Without those researchers' help, I might do nothing but sleep in the dormitory all the days!!!:joy::joy::joy:
+&emsp;Without those researchers' help, I might do nothing but sleep in the dormitory all the days!!!:joy:
 &emsp;Thanks so much again and agian !!!

-## Contact and Feedback
+## Contact and Feedback :e-mail:
 &emsp;If you have any question, or want to contribute to the code, please don't hesitate to contact me: Zheng Gong (gongzheng_justin@outlook.com)